MarcKaufmann/R-Coding/README.md

 $ sudo ufw allow https
 ```

 yet it had wasted 3 hours of my time.
-Close to one hour per word I had to type.
+Close to one hour per word typed.

 #### 5. Email

-I discourage emails for technical issues, which should be kept on Slack for the benefit of users.
-For non-technical questions or concerns that are unlikely to be of interest to other students, or if you have a question that is somewhat private, you are welcome to write emails.
+I encourage Slack for technical issues, so that others can benefit as well.
+For non-technical questions or concerns that are unlikely to be of interest to other students, or if you have a question that is somewhat private, you are welcome to send us a private Slack message or email us (kaufmannm@ceu.edu or Bardits_Anna@phd.ceu.edu).